 Drag finishing burnishing machine helps eliminate roughness and micro-notches in a workpiece.

 It helps give a workpiece greater resistance against rust and other forms of metal corrosion.

 In essence, a ball burnished workpiece is less likely to develop cracks and other imperfections.

-Drag Finishing machines condense the structure of inserted metals to increase its hardness.
+Drag finishing machines condense the structure of inserted metals to increase their hardness.

 A drag finished workpiece is 50 to 100% harder than its unburnished counterpart.

 This makes it more resistant to fatigue failure.

 6. Are Drag Finishing Machines any different from other Mass Finishing Machines?